 I have worked on the conference since 2002, succeeding Mark Wunderlich as Poetry Director, and now work closely with poet Iris Dunkle on the poetry workshops.
 Our top priorities are to hire excellent faculty who are among the most vital and interesting poets working today; to wisely distribute our small scholarship fund in order to make the conference accessible to a diverse group of talented writers who would otherwise not have the opportunity; and to ensure that our four faculty poets and our fifty-two poetry participants have a productive and memorable experience.

 In poetry, we are fortunate to have two faculty poets who have a long association with the conference: Jane Hirshfield, who normally teaches for us in odd-numbered years, and Brenda Hillman, who normally teaches for us in even-numbered years.
 In 2017, Jane will be teaching one of our workshops; the other three faculty will be Eavan Boland, Ada Limón, and Matthew Zapruder.
-Our faculty in poetry over the past nine years have included Elizabeth Alexander, Mary Jo Bang, Eavan Boland, Mark Doty, Camille Dungy, Stephen Dunn, Nick Flynn, Major Jackson, Forrest Gander, Brigit Pegeen Kelly, J.D.
+Our faculty in poetry over the past 15 years have included Elizabeth Alexander, Mary Jo Bang, Eavan Boland, Mark Doty, Camille Dungy, Stephen Dunn, Nick Flynn, Major Jackson, Forrest Gander, Brigit Pegeen Kelly, J.D.
 McClatchy, Harryette Mullen, D.A.
 Powell, Claudia Rankine, David St. John, Arthur Sze, Brian Teare, C.D.
 Wright, and C. Dale Young.

 If you have any questions that aren’t answered by the conference website, please email me at nvwcpoetry at gmail dot com.